Insomnia: The Most Common Sleep Disorder

 Who Gets Insomnia?

 There are many different types of sleep disorders, but insomnia is by far the most common.
 Insomnia can affect people of all ages, but it is most common in adults.
-There are several different factors that can contribute to insomnia, including stress, anxiety, depression, medical conditions, and medications.
+There are several different factors that can contribute to insomnia, including depression, medical conditions, medications, stress and anxiety.

 How to Deal with Insomnia

 If you’re one of the millions of people who suffer from insomnia, you know how frustrating it can be.
 Insomnia can make it hard to fall asleep and stay asleep, leaving you feeling exhausted during the day.

 There are a number of things you can do to deal with insomnia.
 First, try to stick to a regular sleep schedule.
 Go to bed and get up at the same time every day, even on weekends.
 This will help your body get into a regular sleep rhythm.

 Second, create a relaxing bedtime routine.
 This might include taking a warm bath or shower, reading a book, or doing some light stretching or relaxation exercises.
 Doing these things can help your body and mind wind down, so you’re more likely to fall asleep quickly and stay asleep throughout the night.